The Best Acting Schools in Canada of 2025

 The Canadian College of Performing Arts offers three conservatory-style training programs for aspiring actors as “intensified skill-based alternatives to academically-oriented university programs.”

-Founded in 1998, the Victoria, British Columbia college has over 650 alums who have successfully entered the industry as performers and active artistic leaders.
-The Casting Workbook recognizes the school as one of Canada’s Top Canadian Acting Schools, and 85 per cent of graduates reported working professionally or continuing studies one year after graduating.
+Founded in 1998, the Victoria, British Columbia college has over 850 alums who have successfully entered the industry as performers and active artistic leaders, including Grammy, Tony Award winners, and Broadway performers among them.
+The College has received a Lieutenant Governor’s Arts and Music Award.
+85 per cent of graduates report working professionally or continuing studies one year after graduating.

 What Students Are Saying